fbpx

 Photo by diogo hungria discus fish

 South American discus fish are a colorful and fascinating addition to an aquarium, but do they thrive well in a community tank?
 Their distinctive coloring and shape make these fish a unique feature in freshwater aquariums.
 Discus fish—also called pompadour fish—have inherent characteristics that contribute to their compatibility with other fish as well as traits that are exhibited when under stress.
-In ideal conditions, you can expect a discus to live for ten years or longer when in captivity.
-However, it is critical that you provide the right conditions, water quality and tankmates for your discus fish to thrive.

 Discus fish are an easy species to maintain, perfect for beginner aquarists and beautiful to behold.
 Even just one discus fish provides a colorful feature in a tank, but a habitat with several discus is really something to see!

 Discus fish are three species of freshwater cichlids native to South America—Brazil, Colombia and Peru—and the Amazon River Basin, specifically.
 The discus fish prefer calm, warm waters and tend to congregate in shallower depths.
-Discus have short bodies and typically grow up to an average of ten inches in their natural habitat.
+Discus have short bodies and typically grow up to an average of 10 inches in their natural habitat.
 There are a variety of colors found among discus fish, from brown to red.
 Discus fish in captivity tend to exhibit more colors—red, yellow, orange—than those found in the wild.

 How Many Discus Can Be Kept Together?

-discus fish tankDiscus fish are the perfect option for a freshwater aquarium, and when you keep a community of discus in one tank, it is spectacular to see!
+Discus fish are the perfect option for a freshwater discus fish aquarium, and when you keep a community of discus in one tank, it is spectacular to see!
 Discus are among the most colorful freshwater fish found globally and they are also easy to maintain under the right tank conditions.
-Sure, you can simply add one discus to your home tank, but remember, fish can become lonely all by themselves, which may impede their ability to thrive.

-A single discus fish can become bored quickly.
+You can keep one discus fish in an aquarium, but a single discus fish can become bored quickly, which may impede their ability to thrive.
 They swim about slowly and prefer to move in schools with other fish.
-If you do get a solo discus fish, make sure that you keep it in a tank that is at least ten gallons or larger.
+If you do get a solo discus fish, make sure that you keep it in a tank that is at least 10 gallons or larger.
+The tank size for discus fish makes a big impact on their health.
 If a single discus fish is kept alone in its tank, it may become lonely and hide.
 Discus feel isolated when they have no tankmates, but make sure to pair them carefully.
 Species that are food-aggressive can bully and cause the discus stress.
 Some fish that are under duress will start hiding from view, which may impact its ability to grow and prosper in the habitat.

 Can You Keep Discus Fish in a Community Tank?

 Some aggressive species to avoid pairing with your discus include rainbow sharks and blue gourami.
 When your discus fish hides, it may be a sign that it is stressed-out by the other species in the tank.
+Choosing the right discus fish tank mates is imperative to your fish’s well-being.

 What Fish Can Be Kept With Discus?